eykrehbein/mongocrypt/README.md

     }
 });
 ```
+**Everyone**
+is invited to fork this project and work on it.
+If you create a pull request and your code is good and usefull for this project, it will be merged into mongocrypt.
+Collaborators are also searched.
+For future plans have a look at [Trello](https://trello.com/b/SCrW8gsN)
 ## Usage

 The mongocrypt functions are based on the MongoDB SDK functions.
 The structure is always the same.
 You can see each equivalent in the list below.